LukeDowell/flash-chords/README.md

 We have a match!
 This voicing is a valid representation of the Cmaj chord symbol.
 There are a lot of edge cases to consider with more complicated versions of a chord symbol, for example something like "F -5/7 on C" (F major 7th flat five over C) but I'm gonna have future me figure that out.

+**1/12/2022**

+Reeee we have a bug!
+Sometimes the transposition of the active notes does not match the derived required notes from the root.
+As an example, for F major:

+Active Keys: F5, A5, C6, F6

+Transposed and duplicated removed to match the octave of the lowest root note: F5, A5, **C5**

+Derived required notes: F5, A5, **C6**

+For now, I am going to remove octave information all together and just compare the notes by themselves.
+This wont last since in the future I would like a mode to enforce that the only way you cannot voice a chord symbol is with the "standard" no-inversions or additions of a chord to hopefully influence the player to experiment.